 Nerve pain caused by diabetes, known as diabetic peripheral neuropathy, can be severe, constant, and hard to treat.
 It may start as a tingling feeling, followed by numbness and pain.
 But there are two key points that everyone with diabetes and peripheral neuropathy should know:

-- Controlling your blood sugar levels can help prevent worsening nerve pain and improve your overall health at the same time.
+- Controlling your blood sugar can keep the pain from getting worse and improve your health.

 - Medications can help relieve nerve pain, make you more comfortable, and improve your quality of life.

-Once you are doing all that you can to keep blood sugar levels under control -- including diet, meal planning, exercise, and medication -- you should assess with your doctor which pain medication is best to relieve your remaining symptoms.
+Once you’re doing all you can to keep your blood sugar in check -- including diet, meal planning, exercise, and medication -- ask the doctor which pain treatment could best relieve the rest of your symptoms.

-Fortunately, medications can help relieve nerve pain from peripheral neuropathy so you can function at near-normal levels.
-You have many pain relief drugs from which to choose.
-But you may need to try several different types of pain relievers before you find the one that helps you.
+There are many medications that can ease nerve pain and help you function at near-normal levels.
+But you may need to try several different types before you find the one that works best.

-Some people find relief for mild diabetes nerve pain right on their drug store shelves.
-Common pain relievers and some topical creams may help, depending on the severity of pain.
+Some people find relief right on drugstore shelves.
+Common pain relievers and some skin creams may help.
+It depends on how severe your pain is.

-But NSAIDs can cause harmful side effects such as stomach irritation and bleeding in some people if taken for weeks or months.
-When taken long-term they can also lead to kidney and liver damage, which may be more likely in people with diabetes.
+But NSAIDs are known to increase the risk of heart attack and strike, especially when taken in high doses.
+They can alsocause harmful side effects like stomach irritation and bleeding if you take them for a long time.
+Although the risk is low, they can also lead to kidney and liver damage when taken for a long time, which may be more likely in people with diabetes.

 Acetaminophenand other over-the-counter drugs that contain it relieve pain without reducing inflammation.
 These medications don’t cause the stomach irritation that NSAIDs do, but taking more than recommended can lead to liver damage.
 Read labels and check with your pharmacist.